 Is Philodendron toxic to cats?

-Yes.
-Philodendron species contain calcium oxalate crystals causing mouth pain, drooling, and swelling — similar to pothos and peace lilies.
+No. Philodendron species contain calcium oxalate crystals causing mouth pain, drooling, and swelling — similar to pothos and peace lilies, but this is oral irritation, not the kidney-failure risk seen with true lilies.

 If your cat has just eaten philodendron